Fresh vegetables on a fork with Earth in the background.

 Guiding Questions

-Empower informed choices with science-backed evidence on meat and egg production, from farm to fork; this chapter inspires informed debate in class and compelling media coverage.
+Empower informed choices with science-backed evidence on meat and egg production and how it impacts your health and our environment; this chapter inspires informed debate in class and compelling media coverage behind food industry hype and political theatre.